Evolution of strangeness and hyperons in quarkyonic matter: IdylliQ model with multiple flavors

 The key observation to skip complications of number-conserving energy variation is that, when we reach the ground state, the conversion processes reach the equilibrium; knowing this fact allows us to impose the $\beta$-equilibrium condition from the very beginning for an efficient search for the ground state.
 We prepare several candidates of the solution (parametrization of $f_n$ and $f_Y$), demand the $\beta$-equilibrium condition to fix the parameters in each candidate, and then single out the minimum solution at the same $n_B$.

-For simplicity, we consider a sufficiently low density where hyperons have appeared.
-We can safely assume that those hyperons appear at low momenta with a constant occupation on the physical ground.
+For simplicity, we consider a sufficiently low density close to the hyperon thresholds.
+We can safely assume that those hyperons appear at low momenta, with the occupation probability being constant as we justify shortly.
 Therefore, we take the following ansatz for the solution:

 From Eq.~\eqref{eq:satky}, the parameters $h_n$ and $h_Y$ satisfies

 This implies that $0 \leq h_n \leq 1 / B_{d}^{n}$ and $0 \leq h_Y \leq 1/(d_Y B_{d}^{Y})$.
 Using these distributions and eliminating $h_n$ by using Eq.~\eqref{eq:satky2} in the above equations, the thermodynamic quantities are